dotnet/docs-aspire/docs/troubleshooting/container-runtime-unhealthy.md

 # Container runtime appears to be unhealthy

+Aspire applications require Docker to be running and healthy.
+This topic describes a possible symptom you may see if Docker is not in a healthy state.

 ## Symptoms

 When starting the AppHost the dashboard doesn't show up and an exception stack trace similar to this example is displayed in the console:

 ```Output
 info: Aspire.Hosting.DistributedApplication[0]